longle255/cosmmus-material/SSMRProblem.md

 <div style="text-align:center"><img src ="./figures/4_read_write_overlapping_case_3.1.png" /></div>

 > 1. Client 2 asks Oracle for partition for **create** command, then multicasts command to Oracle and Partition (P1).
-After multicast step, Oracle updates object's location and Partition P1 starts creating object.
+After multicasts step, Oracle updates object's location and Partition P1 starts creating object.
 In the moment after Oracle already has X's location and Partition is creating X, Client 1 asks Oracle for location of X, Oracle returns P1.
 Then Client sends the read command C1 to P1 while P1 is running creating command X C2.
 Since P1's execution is atomic, C1 will be executed after C2 finish

 **Case 3.2**: Read command and create command are overlapping when Oracle has object's location but the object is not created
 <div style="text-align:center"><img src ="./figures/5_read_write_overlapping_case_3.2.png" /></div>

 > 1. Client 2 asks Oracle for partition for **create** command, then multicasts command to Oracle and Partition (P1).
-After multicast step, Oracle updates object's location and Partition P1 starts creating object.
+After multicasts step, Oracle updates object's location and Partition P1 starts creating object.
 In the moment after Oracle already has X's location and Partition is creating X, Client 1 asks Oracle for location of X, Oracle returns P1 ->?